 Infrared simulators emit light signals in order to capture the precise position of the clubhead.

-Since the ball itself is not measured, you can easily use foam or plastic balls with infrared simulators.
+Since the ball itself is not measured, you can easily use foam or plastic balls with simulators that solely use infrared.
 However, it’s for this reason that they tend to not be as effective and reliable as other systems.

 Radar